Geo-location routing

 Geo controls target the vendor’s location, not the caller’s.
 They restrict where data is sent, not where requests originate.

 For allowed_regions, untagged vendors are excluded (fail-closed).
 For ignored_regions, untagged vendors are kept (fail-open).
-This means switching from an open routing setup to a strict allow-list is safe - anything Gateway doesn’t recognize as in-region is dropped, not silently allowed.
+This means switching from an open routing setup to a strict allow-list is safe.
+Anything Gateway doesn’t recognize as in-region is dropped, not silently allowed.

 Can I combine allowed_regions and ignored_regions?